-I think of this verse when I see children climbing on the rock wall on their way up to St Stephen’s.
+I think of this verse when I see children climbing on the rock wall on their way up King’s Hill to St Stephen’s.
 I think of these words when I see someone with reduced mobility slowly climbing the steep hill path.
 Our King’s Hill was named after a man, Gidley King, not the King of kings.
 Yet all of Scripture sings of going up the hill of the Lord, glorious Mount Zion, city of the great King, to worship Him.
 We are more privileged than many Christians, even in Tamworth, to have our church building sitting on the top of a hill, especially a hill that bears a name like King’s Hill.

 And yet if you go over the river and up to Oxley Lookout, King’s Hill hardly stands out.
 In the bigger picture its steep roads and paths hardly count.
 They look quite flat.
 Flagstaff Mountain is the king of mountains surrounding the Peel Valley.
 And so, perspective helps to keep us humble and reminds me that today’s steep climb will be of no consequence when we reach the city of the great King.

 For Stuart and me, Sunday is the Flagstaff Mountain-top of the week.
 Every other day leads up to it, and those following are a descent from the summit.
-The Lord’s Day is a full day in a clergy household, and at times the most stressful.
+The Lord’s Day is a full day in a clergy household, the most exhausting and at times the most stressful.
 Very early in our ministry Stuart and I realized that as Sunday is so demanding, we needed Saturday to be our ‘preparation for the Sabbath’.
 We needed to prepare the way.
 This meant sacrificing many weekend pleasures that others enjoy.

 Some people like to joke that ministers work only on Sundays.
 Think again!
 A minister is on-call any time of the day or night, any day of the week, besides having a programme that often fills up 60 or more hours a week.
 Only this week, Stuart was called to the hospital in the middle of the night.
-After his heart attack, Stuart tried, with limited success, to cut back to the proverbial 40 hours a week.
+After his heart attack in 2001, Stuart tried, with limited success, to cut back to the proverbial 40 hours a week.
 In the service of our great King, we count all the hours as a joy and a privilege.
 It is only when the body starts to wear out that time seems to matter.

 In our early years when we had babies and young children, Sunday mornings before church were particularly rushed.
-One little girl liked to make an issue of what she wore to church.
+One little daughter liked to make an issue of what she wore to church.
 In particular she did not want to wear a matching outfit with her sister.
 There was one Sunday morning run-in when I was away having a new baby.
 Stuart’s parents were holding the fort and Nanna remembered that battle of the wills for a long time.

 In the 1970’s, I read the books of Edith Schaeffer from ‘L’Abri’ in Switzerland.
-She wrote about taking children to worship and showed examples of some of the notes and stick figure drawings she did to help her children and then her grandchildren follow the sermon.
+She wrote about taking children to worship and showed examples of some of the notes and stick figure drawings she did to help her children and then her grandchildren follow a sermon.
 I pursued this practice with my pre-school children.
 Once they were at school, I encouraged them to make their own notes.

 Before the children went to school, we taught them short memory verses.
 While they sat waiting for the service to begin, I showed them where these verses were in the Bible, and encouraged them to pick out the words.
 What better way to learn to read than by reading the Scripture!
 One memorable verse was “In the beginning was the Word, and the Word was with God and the Word was God.”
 The sense of achievement of a four-year-old when he realized he had just read a long word like ‘beginning’ is palpable.